makrohn/polymorphable/README.md

 Linux
 - Install Flare v1.x using your favorite package manager, or compile from source from https://github.com/clintbellanger/flare-engine/tree/master
-- Copy the entire mods/polymorphable folder into the Flare mods/ directory.
+- Copy the entire mods/polymorphable folder into the Flare-game mods/ directory.

 All distributions
 - At the Flare launch screen, enter "Configuration"